-Should your talk be accepted, it is our intention to record (audio/video), transcribe, and publish your talk on the internet for free under a CC BY-ND license.
+Should your talk be accepted, you can opt-in to have your talk to recorded (audio/video), transcribed, and published under a CC BY-ND license.
 So we ask that you make any materials used available under a CC BY-ND creative commons license.
 You will retain full ownership of any materials used in your talk (slide deck, handouts etc).

 What if my talk doesn’t get accepted?

 Fear not!
 To thank you for submitting a talk, you will be granted access to early registration.

 Yes, but please don’t submit more than two.
 If both your talks are accepted, we will ask that you pick one.

 I am from outside of Canada, can I still apply?